-Google prompts are push notifications you get on iPhones that are signed in to your Google Account with the Gmail app or Google app .
+Google prompts are push notifications you get on iPhones that are signed in to your Google Account with the Smart Lock app , Gmail app , or Google app .
 If you sign in to another compatible phone, you automatically get Google prompts on that device, until you sign out.

 Based on the device and location info in the notification, you can: